LIFE at the Movies: In Praise of Sitting in the Dark With Strangers

 In July 1895, two aptly named Frenchmen, the Lumière brothers, presented to a group of scientists the latest innovations in the burgeoning field of film technology.
 It was not, as some have argued, history’s first film screening: that landmark event took place either in March 1895 (if one considers an informal unveiling of Louis and Auguste Lumière’s new invention, the film projector, to be a legitimate “first”) or December 28, 1895, when the brothers held what is generally acknowledged as the world’s first-ever commercial movie screening in Paris.

-However one marks the advent of film and the creation of what would become, for most of the 20th century, the globe’s dominant form of mass entertainment, it’s eminently clear that sitting in the dark surrounded by strangers, watching images flickering on a screen, is one old-fashioned leisure activity that’s unlikely to vanish anytime soon — if ever.
+However one marks the advent of film and the creation of what would become, for most of the 20th century, the globe’s dominant form of mass entertainment, it’s eminently clear that sitting in the dark with strangers, watching images flicker on a screen, is one old-fashioned leisure activity that’s unlikely to vanish anytime soon — if ever.

 Of course, thanks to the ongoing, still-intensifying digital revolution, today there is an absolutely dizzying array of devices and methods by which fans can “consume” films.
 And yet millions upon millions of people around the globe still file into neighborhood cinemas, mall-based multiplexes, comfortably seedy rep houses and (usually even seedier) drive-in theaters to engage in the unique, harmless pleasure of going to the movies.